There are strange red depths in the soul of the most commonplace man.

 He shares McArdle’s perception that we’re running out of places to explore: ‘Top of the Alps is becoming a perfect bear-garden.
 Short of Everest there don’t seem to be any decent privacy left.’
 Which is why he leaps at the chance of the South American expedition.

-Unlike Malone, we do learn something of his war record.
+Unlike Malone, we do later learn something of his service in the Great War.
 He was wounded in an episode that Rudyard Kipling’s Stalky or John Buchan’s Sandy Arbuthnot would have been proud of, as MacArdle recounts: ‘He led a small column in East Africa and made a wee war of his own till he got an elephant bullet through his chest.’
 But although he’s fearless in the face of any danger, Roxton is reduced to a mumbling wreck in formal situations, as when the Heavy Game Society throw a dinner in his honour.
 ‘Oh, I say!
 By Jove!
 What!’ is the totality of his speech.

 In private, he can be much more expressive, with a dry sense of humour.
 ‘Can you shoot?’ he asks Malone, and when the latter replies, ‘About average Territorial standard,’ Roxton is shocked: